-Application : Applied Explanation on application of the practice : The Chairman of the Board Audit & Risk Management Committee, Y. Bhg.
-Dato' Zainal Abidin Putih, is a chartered accountant and the current chairman on a major bank.
-Ms Chua See Hua is a practicing lawyer specializing mainly in corporate finance matters.
-Mr Fong Seow Kee, is a chartered accountant and a venture capitalist.
-He was, until recently, also the chairman of the audit committee of another public listed company.
-Mr Antonio M. Cailao is a former senior banker with an international banking group and later headed the Philippines National Oil Company.
-Apart from their financial literacy, each member of the Board Audit & Risk Management Committee brings to the job, their ability to grasp and understand complex business and financial related issues that are considered by the Committee and the Board.
-They also have considerable experience dealing with management (in various other companies) and possess the necessary ability and independence to probe and seek clarifications on the financials as presented by management as well as progress made, and weaknesses detected in any financial or business matters or transactions moved by management.
+Application : Applied Explanation on : application of the practice The Chairman of the Board Audit & Risk Management Committee, Y. Bhg.
+Dato' Zainal Abidin Putih, is a chartered accountant and was a chairman of the board of a major bank.
+Ms. Chua See Hua is a practicing lawyer specialising mainly in corporate and finance matters.
+Mr. Fong Seow Kee, is a chartered accountant and was also the chairman of the audit committee of another public listed company.
+Mr. Antonio M. Cailao is a former senior banker in an international banking group and later headed the Philippine National Oil Company.
+Y. Bhg.
+Dato' Noorizah Binti Hj Abd Hamid is qualified in Finance and was the Managing Director of a major infrastructure company.
+Apart from their financial literacy, each member of the Board Audit & Risk Management Committee brings to the job, her/his ability to grasp and understand complex business and financial related issues that are to be considered by the Board Audit & Risk Management Committee and the Board.
+They also have considerable experience dealing with management (in various other companies) and possess the necessary ability and independence to probe and seek clarifications on the financials, as well as on progress made and weaknesses detected in any financial or business matters or transactions presented by Management.
 The Independent Directors are presented with the financials in considerable detail at all quarterly meetings.
-Much time is spent discussing questions on the financial and operations (and its impact on the financials) and action taken by management to address matters of concern.
+Much time is spent discussing questions on the financial and operations issues (and its impact on the financials) and actions taken by Management to address matters of concern.
+The Board Audit & Risk Management Committee also has the ability to request the presence of the internal and external auditor to provide independent advice whenever deemed necessary and appropriate.
+The training attended by each Director in 2020 are as stated in the Company's Annual Report.
+Explanation for : departure